AndrewMathias/CS1101-Bonus-Lectures/BonusLecture1_Andrew_Ruisi.md

 ### 9. Submit your Java class file to Brightspace if you haven't already!

-## Here's the link to the presentation if you want to refernce it later:
+## Here's the link to the presentation if you want to reference it later (you'll need to access it using your vanderbilt gmail):

 ### https://docs.google.com/presentation/d/1bF58WnBSaCQoIPaquwfPIwANYfJJCI_3Qlg7LO8oEi4/edit?usp=sharing